Healthy Homes Assessment Iona

 Draught Stopping Iona

-Draughts are a major cause of low temperatures inside homes.
-A draughty house is more expensive to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts are a major cause of lower temperatures in houses.
+A humid house will cost more to heat, meaning wasting energy and incurring higher costs.

 What are unreasonable gaps or holes?

-If you can feel external air flowing in or the air is clear out of a hole or gap or crack, then it is likely to be a gap or hole that requirements sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-Gaps greater than 3mm that allow air in or out from your home need to be sealed.
-For instance, if an open fireplace is not in use, it could cause draughts, and should be sealed off.
-Property managers and landlords are responsible for making sure such draughts are eliminated as far as possible.
+If you can feel external air entering or a clear draught out of a hole or gap, then it is probably a gap or hole that requirements sealing in any way.
+Large gaps and cracks should be sealed permanently.
+The gaps that exceed 3mm that let air into or out of your house require the sealing.
+In the case of an open fireplace isn’t being used, it may cause draughts and should be shut from.
+Property managers and landlords are accountable for ensuring such draughts are eliminated whenever imaginable.

-There is no require to cover up gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow movement of the structure as the home is heated and cools so that they are able to be shut and opened, rather than sticking.
-We will examine all doors and windows during an Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes in the building.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the building as the home heats and cools, so that they can still be shut and opened, rather than sticking.
+We will check the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections